 [38.
 Deleted by No. 73 of 1995 s.
 147.]

-39. Works to be the property of water board
+39. Works to be property of water board

 The whole of the works, and all water which at any time is in any reservoir, pipe, or other part of the works, under the control of the water board, and all moneys received by it under the authority of this Act, shall be the property of the water board, and shall be used by it for the purposes of this Act.